 The next day, have each person get with a partner and show them the pictures they took for each item on the list.

 If the connection is not obvious, students should ask their partner to explain why they chose a particular item, such as the elevator.

 Assigning homework that works isn’t as hard as you might think, especially if you focus on the following points.

 - Put your homework in writing.
 It can be tempting to just announce homework assignments to students at the end of class, but language learners benefit when you reinforce what you say with what they can see.
 So take a minute to write any homework assignment on the board so students can read it as well as listen to it.

 - Let students know what goals you have for a particular assignment.
 Is it practicing a certain grammar point?
 Improving their listening skills?
 Pronunciation practice?
 When students know why they’re doing something, they’ll be able to tell on their own when they’ve successfully completed their homework assignment.

 - Keep your homework practical.
-Your students may not find themselves planning out a menu for Thanksgiving when they leave your ESL classroom, but odds are they’ll have to order food at a restaurant or write a memo.
+Your students may not find themselves planning out a menu for Thanksgiving when they leave your ESL classroom, but odds are they’ll have to order food at a restaurant at some point.
 Think about realistic ways students will have to use English in the real world and try to make your homework practical.